DICL/sunnysideupIO/_posts/2016-07-29-EclipseDFS-installation.markdown

 $ make -j8 install
 {% endhighlight %}

+Now all the binaries have been copied to `~/sandbox/bin`.
+Thus, we want to access those binaries at any moment.
+In order to do that we would need to add `~/sandbox/bin` to our path:

+{% highlight sh%}
+$ echo "export PATH=/home/vicente/sandbox/bin:$PATH" >> ~/.bashrc
+{% endhighlight %}

+*change vicente to your user*

 # Step three - Configuration files

 As for this local installation, the configuration file should be placed inside `~/.eclipse.json`. luckily we have